In a large mixing bowl, mix flour, baking powder, salt and brown sugar. Cut in shortening with a pastry cutter. Mix well.

 Add dry flour mixture to wet mixture and mix together until it forms small balls.

 Mix well until you can form it into a large ball. * Don't be afraid to really get in there with your hands!
 If it feels gooey, add a little more flour.
-Add only 1 tbsp of flour at a time until it no longer feels gooey or wet.
+Add only 1 tablespoon of flour at a time until it no longer feels gooey or wet.
 You don't want it too dry, as it won't roll out properly (and you will have additional flour on the board - be very careful not to use too much flour!)

 Roll it out onto a lightly floured surface to about a ¼ of an inch thick.
 If you are are making pie, then lay your pie plate upside down on the dough.
 Do the same with tarts, using the aluminum tart plates.